BGSU-LITS/sierra-actions/README.md

 `app.redirect` should be configured to redirect users to your catalog or another site if they access the application directly instead of via the buttons added to the catalog.

 #### Template Settings
 These settings are primarly included to enable the use of a centralized collection of templates.
 If left as the default, you may edit the file `templates/page.html.twig` to configure the standard template used for each page.
-See below for further details about templates.

 #### SMTP Settings
 `smtp.host` and `smtp.port` should be configured with the details for your SMTP server.